Simon is a content writer with a great deal of knowledge about a variety of things, with a special love for video games.

 Food & Drink

-Aside from the magical items such as every flavored beans, chocolate frogs etc, the food and drink can be fairly standard fare—most of the food eaten in Harry Potter is based on traditional British foods, and despite the reputation is actually very tasty.
+Aside from the magical items such as Bertie Bott's Every Flavor Beans, chocolate frogs, etc., the food and drink can be fairly standard fare—most of the food eaten in Harry Potter is based on traditional British foods and, despite the reputation, is actually very tasty.

 - Hot chocolate

 - Fried sausage or hot dogs